 A bit of research told me that the best thing to remove this sort of wax was mineral oil.
 Naturally, I didn't have mineral oil around.
 I could have gone to the drug store, but any clothes I wore on the way there would probably be worn for the last time.
 The idea of trekking around town with clothing glued to my body wasn't exactly appealing either.
 In desperation, I tried some vegetable cooking oil.
 Fortunately, this worked, saving me a potentially unpleasant and embarrassing visit to the drug store.

 My conclusions at this point were that home waxing was something I could do, and eventually even do well.
 But it was going to take a lot of practice, and that was going to take a while.
 It was also messy.
 These were not the results I was hoping for.
 SheDaddy had been following my efforts with amusement and interest.
 She suggested I try an epilator, which is her personal choice for home hair removal.

-I had avoided epilators because of my impression that their primary use is by sadistic third-world dictators to torture spies.
-But my experiences with home waxing, combined with my total trust of SheDaddy led me to my purchase of a Braun Silk-epil 9 9-579 Women's Epilator from Amazon.
+I had avoided epilators because of my impression that their primary users are sadistic third-world dictators to torture spies.
+But my experiences with home waxing, combined with my total trust of SheDaddy, led me to my purchase of a Braun Silk-epil 9 9-579 Women's Epilator from Amazon.
 It takes a bit of practice, but once you have learned how to use it, I find it gives results which are very close to waxing.

 How to Epilate

 You want to read the instructions for your epilator carefully.
 Mine came with heads that are "more gentle" and heads that are "less gentle."
 It also has two speeds.
 I'm not going to lie: it hurts.
 But it's not that bad.
 And anyway, pain is just a feeling that you feel, like feeling hot or cold, sad or happy.
 As long as it is not chronic, it will pass and quickly too, so just deal with it.